What does IRE (Nanoknife) for pancreatic cancer treatment involve?

 This is general information about what IRE involves.
 Treatment may vary in different hospitals, and may depend on your own situation.
 Speak to your doctor about what treatment involves and the risk of any side effects before you agree to have IRE.

 You will normally have three to six months of chemotherapy, either on its own or with radiotherapy (chemoradiotherapy), before having IRE.
 If you have already had chemotherapy or chemoradiotherapy you may not need further treatment before having IRE.

 You will have a CT scan to check the size and position of your cancer before having the IRE.

 You will be given a general anaesthetic (so that you are asleep and can’t feel anything), and a drug to relax your muscles.
-Doctors then insert needles through the skin of the abdomen (tummy area) and into and around the tumour.
-They use CT or ultrasound scans to guide the needles into place.

 The electrical pulses can affect the heartbeat.
 To prevent this happening, your heart will be monitored during the treatment.
 Doctors use ECG (electrocardiography) monitoring so that the electrical pulses are delivered between heartbeats, when the heart is least affected by the electrical currents.